kooroshvaziri/Berkeley_CoBE/README.md

 ### Executive Leadership, Innovation, and Strategy

 This repository serves as the capstone for my **[Certificate of Business Excellence](https://executive.berkeley.edu/certificate-business-excellence)** from **UC Berkeley Executive Education**.
-The COBE is a high-level credential awarded to leaders who complete 17+ days of curriculum across four academic pillars.
+The COBE is a high-level credential awarded to leaders who complete 17+ days of curriculum across four academic pillars highly regarded as a more focused executuce MBA or MBA alt.

 **Anticipated Completion:** May 2026